rocky-linux/documentation/docs/guides/security/firewalld.md

 !!!
 Warning

-    Hold of on that last instruction If you are working on a remote server or VPS! *NEVER remove the `ssh` service from a remote server* unless you have another way to access the shell (see below).
+    Hold off on that last instruction If you are working on a remote server or VPS! *NEVER remove the `ssh` service from a remote server* unless you have another way to access the shell (see below).

      Suppose you lock yourself out of ssh access via the firewall.
 In that case, you will need to (in the worst-case scenarios) fix your server in person, contact support, or possibly reinstall the OS from your control panel (depending on whether the server is physical or virtual).